Amartya Sen: Career

+In 1985, Sen co-founded the Eva Colorni Trust at the former London Guildhall University in memory of his deceased wife.
 In 1987, Sen joined Harvard as the Thomas W. Lamont University Professor of Economics.
 In 1998 he was appointed as Master of Trinity College, Cambridge, becoming the first Asian head of an Oxbridge college.
 In January 2004, Sen returned to Harvard.
-He also established the Eva Colorni Trust at the former London Guildhall University in the name of his deceased wife.

-In May 2007, he was appointed as chairman of Nalanda Mentor Group to examine the framework of international cooperation, and proposed structure of partnership, which would govern the establishment of Nalanda International University Project as an international centre of education seeking to revive the ancient center of higher learning which was present in India from the fifth century to 1197.
+In May 2007, he was appointed chairman of Nalanda Mentor Group to plan the establishment of Nalanda University.
+The university was intended to be a revival of Nalanda mahavihara, an ancient educational centre.

 He chaired the Social Sciences jury for the Infosys Prize from 2009 to 2011, and the Humanities jury from 2012 to 2018.

 On 19 July 2012, Sen was named the first chancellor of the proposed Nalanda University (NU).
-Sen was criticized as the project suffered due to inordinate delays, mismanagement and lack of presence of faculty on ground.
+Sen was criticised as the project suffered due to inordinate delays, mismanagement, and lack of presence of faculty on ground.
 Finally teaching began in August 2014.
 On 20 February 2015, Sen withdrew his candidature for a second term.